Jab90/expense_tracker_project/README_PENNY_PINCHERS.md

  - Have access and view my expenses.
  - Add, delete and edit any of my expenses.
  - Ensure that my personal data is private and secure.

+# Agile Methodology

+When developing this app an agile approach has been taken throughout this project.
+I broke each instance down into smaller User stories so they were refined into more manageable tasks therefore each User story has different acceptance criterias.
+The link to the kanban board for the User Stories can be found [HERE].
+By doing this it has made it easier for me to buld the project.